-- 1. Speak with your CUI academic advisor to declare yourself a teacher education student. - 2.
+- 1. Speak with your Concordia academic advisor to declare yourself a teacher education student. - 2.
 Begin working on your general education coursework. - 3.
-Talk to School of Education staff and advisors. - 4.
-Enroll in EDUC 101 (1 unit) to learn more about your many options as a teacher.
+Talk to School of Education advisors. - 4.
+Enroll in EDUC 101 to learn more about your many options as a teacher.